About Mighty Minds

 of the youth.

-Mighty Minds started as a small project by its founder, Dale, when he visited back his mother’s hometown in Sta.
+In year 2001, Mighty Minds started as a small project by its founder, Dale.
+He visited his mother’s hometown in Sta.
 Monica, a small barrio in Sta.
-Rita, Pampanga which is about 2.5 hours away from Manila way back in year 2001.
+Rita, Pampanga which is about 2.5 hours away from Manila.

-Tapping some of his friends and family, they also started a Sponsor a Student program.
-While the public school is free, there’s still a high attrition rate since the students’ parents still cannot afford other costs needed for uniforms, books, commutes, school projects and allowances.
-So for just about $100 per student a year, Mighty Minds is able to help the students continue with their schooling.
+With the help of family and friends, they started a Sponsor a Student program.
+While public school is free, the daily expenses related to it like transportation, uniforms, books, school projects makes it difficult for parents to send their kids to school.
+With a yearly donation of $100 per student, Mighty Minds is able to help the students continue with their schooling.

 The project started with about ten (10) students and has helped hundreds since 2001 to 2018.
-On average, it has been helping 30 to 60 students per year (depending on funds).
-The program was far from perfect since they are just doing this on a part time basis but somehow they were also able to provide activities in between from time to time.
+On the average, it has been helping 30 to 60 students per year (depending on funds).
+The program is far from perfect since everything is done by volunteers.
+Even so, they still got to initiate activities from time to time like sports fests, skills development, computer training.

-For the past decade, a lot of help and financial support to the organization came from Dale's mother, Paulette as she was actively supportive of the advocacy of helping the kids.
-It was her way of paying it forward.
-As a widow at an early age of 30 with two (2) young kids in tow, she also needed a lot of help that she fortunately received from some very generous people.
+For the past decade, a lot of help and financial support to the organization came from Dale's mother, Paulette as she was an active advocate of helping kids.
+It was her way of paying things forward.
+As a single mother being a widow at age 30, she was able to raise her kids through her own hard work and also receiving help from generous people.
+For this she is immensely thankful.

 Paulette, while a cancer survivor for more than 15 years, suddenly died of a car accident in December 2018.